23004513/AOA-Java-M14/EX NO 4A -Kadane's Algorithm - Dynamic Programming.md

 Constraints:
 1 <= n <= 10^6
 ## Algorithm
-1. Start and read the number of solar panels and their energy values into an array.
+1.Start and read the number of solar panels and their energy values into an array.

 2.Calculate the total sum of all energy values.